 SAFARI is the team’s first attempt at understanding the interlinkages and interdependencies in select sectors of the economy.
 Insights from and the approach followed in SAFARI Version 1 can be read in the documents listed under the “Downloads”.

-To seek feedback from stakeholders and experts across India, the team organised a demonstration workshop on SAFARI.
+To seek feedback from stakeholders and experts across India, the team organised a demonstration workshop on SAFARI in February 2020.
 Details of the event can be found here.